 - Sick of It!
 A Disability Inside/Outside Project

-I signed up to be a pen pal through Beyond These Walls because it works with prisoners based in the Pacific Northwest, where I live.
-For now, I figured I’d start off with just one pen pal, but it would also be great to get to know someone from a completely different part of the country, so I’ll look into that down the road!
+I initially signed up to be a pen pal through Beyond These Walls because it works with incarcerated people based in the Pacific Northwest, where I live.

 Heather Mytelka’s Resource for Writing to Incarcerated People contain’s state-specific resources and links for certain kinds of incarcerated people, such as immigrants and refugees, LGBTQ+ people, political prisoners, and more.